Jump to recipe →

 Why are my pizzelles not crispy?

 Some pizzelle makers do not make the cookies as crispy as you may like.
-If this happens, simply place them on a baking sheet and put them in a 200ºF oven for about 10 minutes.
+If this happens, simply place them on a baking sheet and put them in an oven heated to 200ºF for about 10 minutes.
 This will help make them nice and crispy.
+Just be careful not to let them burn!

 Do you oil a pizzelle iron?

 Yes.
-I like to oil the pizzelle iron because there are so many small crevices where batter can potentially get stuck.
-I spray my pizzelle iron with just a little cooking spray and this helps get a beautiful pattern on my cookies and they never get stuck.
+I like to oil the pizzelle iron because there are so many small crevices where the batter can potentially get stuck.
+I spray my pizzelle iron with just a little cooking spray to prevent the cookies from sticking and create a beautiful pattern.

 No ratings yet